ThirVondukr/passlib/docs/password_hash_api.rst

 .. attribute:: PasswordHash.context_kwds

-    Tuple listing the keywords supported by :meth:`~PasswordHash.hash`, :meth:`~PasswordHash.verify`, and :meth:`~PasswordHash.genhash` affect the hash, but are not encoded within it, and thus must be provided each time the hash is calculated.
+    Tuple listing the keywords supported by :meth:`~PasswordHash.hash`, :meth:`~PasswordHash.verify`, and :meth:`~PasswordHash.genhash`.
+    These keywords are different from the settings kwds in that the context keywords affect the hash, but are not encoded within it, and thus must be provided each time the hash is calculated.

     This list commonly includes a user account, http realm identifier, etc. Most of these keywords are required by the hashes which support them, as they are frequently used in place of an embedded salt parameter.

-    This is typically an empty tuple for most of the hashes in passlib.
+    *Most hash algorithms in Passlib will have no context keywords.*

     While the documentation for each hash should have a complete list of the specific context keywords the hash uses,